-Walnut, as seen on the Wilder cocktail and end table, is a very popular material for Room & Board furniture.
+Walnut, as seen on the Wilder coffee and end table, is a very popular material for Room & Board furniture.
 The walnut, in Feng Shui and in other cultural lore, represents intelligence and wisdom.
-In the ancient Doctrine of Signatures it’s said that a food that looks like a part of the body will help that body part.
+In the ancient Doctrine of Signatures, it’s said that a food that looks like a part of the body will help that body part.
 A walnut looks like a little brain and therefore it’s considered in many traditions to aid in brainpower.